nguyenquangtung004/nguyenquangtung004/README.md

 ## 🚀 About Me

-I'm a passionate **Mobile Developer** currently focusing on building robust and scalable apps with **Flutter**.
+I'm a **Mobile Developer** currently focusing on building robust and scalable, optimation structure apps with **Flutter**.
 Besides coding, I also enjoy working on **UI/UX design**, **marketing strategies**, and exploring new technologies to boost productivity and product value.

 ---